Pokémon the Movie: Hoopa and the Clash of Ages: Music

 The Japanese ending theme song is "Tweedia" composed by Kenji Tamai and Masahiro Tobinai, and performed by Rei Yasuda.
 The English ending theme song is "Every Side of Me" composed by Ed Goldfarb, and performed by Dani Marcus.

 Production

 As the 18th film in the Pokémon series, its production began as soon as production of the 17th installment ended.
-Based on the sixth generation of Pokémon video games, it is based around the legendary Pokémon Hoopa.
+Based on the sixth generation of Pokémon video games, it is based around the legendary Pokémon known as Hoopa.

 Box office

 The movie grossed ¥2,610,000,000 in Japan.
 It is one of the lowest-grossing Pokémon movies, performing slightly better than lowest-grossing film, Pokémon Heroes.

 Release

 Home media

 The movie was released on DVD and Blu-ray in Japan on December 16, 2015 by SMD Itaku.
 In the US, Viz Media released the movie on DVD on March 8, 2016.
 In the UK, the movie was released on DVD and Blu-ray by Manga Entertainment.